osho81/htmlcss-styleguide/README.md

 #### Purpose & Motivation
 This started of as part of a school assignment.
-Main purpose is to learn imporove html and css skills.
+Main purpose is to imporove html and css skills.

 #### Used tech
 - HTML/CSS
 - Javascript for displaying component's html/css code
-- Github pages for deployment of website
+- Github pages for published of website

 ##### Visit published webpage:
 https://osho81.github.io/htmlcss-styleguide/